surfsara-visualization/varrout/program.md

 # VARR Out Special

-During the VARR out special, statements are presented in an interactive manner and introduced with videos and excerpts.
+During the VARR out special, statements were presented in an interactive manner and introduced with videos and excerpts.

 Host: Remco Rutten (SURF)
 Side-kick: Robert Belleman (UvA)